Guarding Against Shoulder Dislocations

 You have our sympathy.
 Take time to mend and then implement steps 1 to 4 above.

-Join us on one of our awesome autumn courses if you are keen to learn more about preventing shoulder dislocations.
+Join us on one of our white water courses if you are keen to learn more about preventing shoulder dislocations.

 Written by Chris Dickinson.